 An ad in the Duluth Herald in June 1915 announced that Clow & Nicholson had purchased enough water frontage at Fond du Lac west of the fur post site to establish its own dock and terminal.
 The company built the Fond du Lac Inn, a large pavilion with “plenty of floor space for dancing, big roomy porches for lounging, big cheery fireplace…, outdoor tables, seats, swings,…row boats, bathing beach, etc.” The outside of the building was painted a cheerful yellow and white.
 In 1919 construction was begun on a bridge over the St. Louis River, which separated the Clow & Nicholson property from Chambers Grove.

 Duluthians also journeyed to Chambers Grove via trains running along the original LS&M line between Fond du Lac and West Duluth at Seventy-first Avenue West, which in 1905 became known as the Northern Pacific Railway’s Fond du Lac Branch.
-In order to turn around and return to Duluth, engines—including gasoline-powered models from 1909 to 1910 and 1923 to 1925—used a turntable adjacent to passenger and freight depots built at 133rd Avenue West in 1895.
+In order to turn around and return to Duluth, engines—including gasoline-powered models from 1909 to 1910 and 1923 to 1925—used a turntable adjacent to passenger and freight depots built at 133rd Avenue West in 1895, the same year Fond du Lac was annexed by Duluth.
 (Fond du Lac’s first depot, built in 1870 at 122nd Avenue West, was moved to 13308 West Third Street in 1896 and operated as the Olde Depot Inn restaurant from 1929 to 1985; it is a private residence today.)
 Streetcar service to New Duluth and the increased availability of automobiles ended train service to Fond du Lac in 1925.